-It’s a play that helps us do serious things better – Daniel Debow.
+The Salesforce SVP, Daniel Debow, once said, “It’s a play that helps us do serious things better.”

 By definition, gamification involves inserting game-like mechanics in any non-game environment to engage and motivate people to achieve goals.
 It involves applying game-design elements and game principles to make difficult tasks palatable.
-It makes the players take action, motivates them to take any action, or guides them to take action by leveraging our inherent desires for status, achievement, socialization, competition as rewards.
+It makes the players take action, motivates them to take any action, or guides them to take action by leveraging our inherent desires for status, achievement, socialization, and competition as rewards.

 Gamification employs one fundamental psychological principle of positive reinforcement to nudge behavioral response (or action).
 This principle involves increasing the occurrence of a behavioral response by offering a reward for the response.
 By gamification, managers set milestones of business objectives, and employees receive positive payouts on achieving those goals.

-Today, gamification finds usage in a lot of companies and their various business functions.
+Today, gamification finds usage in many companies and their various business functions.
 It helps in increasing the return on investments for organizations.
 For this reason, a research report by MarketsandMarkets, projects the gamification market to grow from USD 9.1 billion in 2020 to USD 30.7 billion by 2025, a whopping Compounded Annual Growth Rate of 27.4%.
 Implementing rewards and recognitions over performance results in better employee engagement with increased productivity and drives more interaction with your brand for customers.

 One needs to have a deep understanding of business outcomes through gamification.
 For example, it can range from more engagement and viral growth for marketing to increased absolute numbers for sales to better employee onboarding and training for HR, etc.

-Sales are one of the most touched functions in terms of applying gamification to achieve business objectives.
-This may start from something as simple as communicating to a sales representative his/her daily progress vs. target in terms of achieving absolute sales numbers as compared to his teammates verbally, in visual form via spreadsheets, graphs, and rewards to be won when they complete their quota (zero to little gamification) to presenting well laid out individual, team level, city level or even country-level challenges tied to monthly, quarterly and annual targets with multiple business metrics being tracked in real-time.
+Sales are one of the most touched functions in applying gamification to achieve business objectives.
+This may start from something as simple as communicating to a sales representative their daily progress vs. target in terms of achieving absolute sales numbers as compared to his teammates verbally, in visual form via spreadsheets, graphs, and rewards to be won when they complete their quota (zero to little gamification) to presenting well laid out individual, team level, city level or even country-level challenges tied to monthly, quarterly and annual targets with multiple business metrics being tracked in real-time.

 First, you need to identify steps in your sales process that are crucial in driving the numbers up but are not getting enough attention from the sales reps.
-These are the key steps around which you need to build your gamification elements.
+These are the key steps you need to build your gamification elements.

 No one is interested in a movie with less drama and no plot.
 The same goes for your reward system.
 If you start a competition with little logic, base rewards on scoring high in random activities, and start a gamified competition with no clear vision, you cannot keep the sales teams motivated for too long.

-On the other hand, if you create a point-based reward system in alignment with the organization’s larger goals and daily activities which sales representatives need to do, your sales teams will be chasing the rewards as they will be able to see clearly how winning in the game is also enabling them to tick necessary items in their daily to-do lists.
+On the other hand, if you create a point-based reward system in alignment with the organization’s larger goals and daily activities, which sales representatives need to do, your sales teams will be chasing the rewards as they will be able to see clearly how winning in the game is also enabling them to tick necessary items in their daily to-do lists.

 The problem was aligning each of its geographically dispersed (120 locations) 1.2 lakh delivery partners who worked out of their delivery vehicles on organization values and strategic priorities.
 Due to these operational challenges, it was extremely difficult to unify and implement initiatives and track their activities.
-Even worse, local management teams' regional partner rewards programs were time-consuming and running into operational overheads with limited efficacy.
+Even worse, local management teams' regional partner rewards programs were time-consuming and ran into operational overheads with limited efficacy.

-So the company turned to the gamification of the process and set up a plan using Compass that rewarded delivery partners with points on achieving each milestone, which was designed on its key business metrics for delivery partners’ performance and efficiency, which included attendance, shift completion, and quick delivery time.
+So, the company turned to the gamification of the process and set up a plan using Compass that rewarded delivery partners with points on achieving each milestone, which was designed on its key business metrics for delivery partners’ performance and efficiency, which included attendance, shift completion, and quick delivery time.
 Compass provided detailed data reporting and analytics tools to track the enormous amount of incoming data from these 1.2 lakh users on these key metrics.
 Also, it provided customer support for the entire fleet since the support was necessary to drive the tool's adoption directly.

 The points-based reward system instilled an interest in delivery partners and led them to start using Compass to evaluate their achievements.
 To increase adoption and usage, existing privileges like Insurance, doctor on call, educational scholarship, and personal loan facility were incorporated on Compass, making it a unified platform.

 In the end, what matters is the business outcome.
-Gamification can help your sales teams bring in additional revenue without sacrificing individual success and have the feeling of play at work, without disturbing their workflow.
+Gamification can help your sales teams bring in additional revenue without sacrificing individual success and have the feeling of play at work without disturbing their workflow.